Andy Field (academic): Professional life

 Field obtained a Bachelor of Science (BSc) in Psychology in 1994 from City University London and a Doctorate of Philosophy (DPhil) from University of Sussex in 1997.
+Field has supervised at least one Masters Student's dissertation.
 Field has received different honours from the British Psychological Society: their Teaching Award in 2005 which recognises unusually significant contributions to education and training in psychology within the UK.
 And in 2007 the Book Award for the second edition of his book Discovering Statistics Using IBM SPSS Statistics: and Sex and Drugs and Rock 'N' Roll.
 In 2010 he received a National Teaching Fellowship for individual excellence in teaching.

 He became Fellow of the Higher Education Academy (FHEA) in 2009 and Fellow of the Academy of Social Sciences in 2010.
 His current field of research lies in anxiety, child development and mathematics attainment.

 In 2016 Field published An Adventure In Statistics: The Reality Enigma, which is described as a textbook embedded within a novel.
 The book also contains graphic novel elements.
 The book was a finalist for The Association of Learned & Professional Society Publishers Award for Innovation in Publishing, the British Book Design and Production Awards (Primary, Secondary and Tertiary Education category) and the British Psychological Society book award.